Past tournament teams laid foundation for 2022 Montana State women

-PALO ALTO — Friday’s game against Stanford will mark the third time in program history that the Montana State women have played in the NCAA tournament, following the 1993 and 2017 teams.
+PALO ALTO, Calif. — Friday’s game against Stanford will mark the third time in program history that the Montana State women have played in the NCAA tournament, following the 1993 and 2017 teams.

 It very likely could have been the fourth trip, if not for the COVID-19 pandemic wiping away the 2020 postseason with the Cats on the verge of playing for a Big Sky title.